 To Have Your Case Reviewed By The CIU:

-1. You must have been convicted of a felony in the State of Michigan.
+- You must have been convicted and sentenced for a felony in the State of Michigan, and the direct appeal process must be complete

-2. You must present a claim of factual innocence (you did not commit or participate in the crime charged).
+- You must present a claim of factual innocence which means that you played no role in the criminal act.

-5. The claim must be capable of being investigated and resolved, and if substantiated, would bear directly on the issue of innocence.
+- The claim must be capable of being investigated and resolved, and if substantiated, would bear directly on the issue of factual innocence.

 The CIU will not review claims solely alleging judicial errors, such as unfavorable court rulings or procedural errors, those alleging lawful sentences are excessive/harsh, or those seeking to re-litigate affirmative defenses, evidence, or information previously considered by a prior finder of fact such as a jury or judge.